Why Your AI Strategy Is Backwards

 The chatbot had been trained on marketing materials (which emphasized coverage) rather than policy documents (which detailed exclusions).
 Rachel’s team trusted the professional-looking output without verifying against actual policy language.

 The intern model fix: Rachel should have defined clear task boundaries: “Answer FAQs about enrollment dates only.
 Coverage questions go to human agents—period.”
-She should have required senior reps to review 100 chatbot responses against policy documents before any customer interaction.
+She should have required senior reps to review one hundred chatbot responses against policy documents before any customer interaction.
 Trust in coverage discussions could come later, after proving reliability on simpler tasks.

 The Small Company CEO